Do you find it hassle that every time at the airport security checkpoint, you have to remove out your laptop from the backpack and place it in a bin?

 What is a Checkpoint Friendly Laptop Bag Guideline?

-TSA checkpoint friendly laptop bag (or TSA Approved Laptop bag) is designated laptop bag that allows travelers to breeze through airport security checkpoints without removing out their laptop computers from their laptop cases.
+TSA checkpoint friendly laptop bag (or TSA Approved Laptop bag) is a designated laptop bag that allows travelers to breeze through airport security checkpoints without removing out their laptop computers from their laptop cases.

 According to the TSA guidelines, a well designed TSA checkpoint-friendly laptop bag must meet five main criteria as follow: